 French meringue

-Because this method doesn’t require heating the meringue (ergo the egg whites are raw), it’s best suited to meringues that will be baked, such as cookies, kisses and pavlova.
+Because this method doesn't require heating the meringue (so the eggs are raw), it's best suited to meringues that will be baked, such as cookies, kisses and pavlova.

 Italian meringue